featherbear/UNSW-COMP2121/blog/content/post/assignment/report.md

 ## Keypad

 The example keypad checking code (Lab 4) executes under the guise that it will be run continually in a loop.

-To migrate this code into an interrupt-based routine, the keypads buttons have been assigned to `Port K` - which also serves as `PCINT23:16`.
+This implementation of the microwave will migrate this code into an interrupt-based routine.

+The keypads buttons have been assigned to `Port K` instead - which also serves as `PCINT23:16` pins.
 Using `Pin Change Interrupt 2`, keypad presses will trigger the `PCINT2` interrupt

+## Timer

+Multipurpose

+Turntable (3 revolutions per second, 4 symbols = 1/12 time)
+countdown

+## Motor Speed

+100% duty cycle

+meant to be 70 rps  could use light interrupt

 # Setup